 Counselling, assisting people to reach wholeness, happiness, and learning to take control of own life, is her passion out of her heart, rather than just a career.
 She spend seven years on the journey to seek joy and peace in her heart and owned her life eventually.
 During her journey, she experienced the healing power of counselling and acknowledged the inner power of life, she devoted her heart to help her clients find the meaning of life.

 There is not a therapy that suits all clients, therefore, Lei integrates therapies that will work best for each client's situation.
-She is an EMDR therapist (Eye Movement Desensitization Reprocessing), also trained in Dialectical Behavior Therapy, Cognitive Behavior Therapy for Insomnia, Solution Focused Brief Therapy, Grief and Bereavement, Mental Health First Aid for Youth, etc. (Click on each therapy for detailed information and targeted mental health issues.)
+She is an EMDR therapist (Eye Movement Desensitization Reprocessing) and PC (Progressive Counting) therapist.
+She was also trained in Dialectical Behavior Therapy, Cognitive Behavior Therapy for Insomnia, Solution Focused Brief Therapy, Grief and Bereavement, Mental Health First Aid for Youth, etc. (Click on each therapy for detailed information and targeted mental health issues.)
 Lei Belinda Chen works with various school districts, RCMP, ICBC. and other service providers on the island.

 Her approach is to help find primary distress of the client, that is berried under presenting symptoms/behaviors, and then attend to it, unlearn it, or restructure it with client together.